“We do not simply need to get more of existing theology into the church, but also to get more of the church into theology.”

 As a publication, Primer shares a lot of DNA with a theological journal, yet the layout encourages interaction and note taking.
 In contrast to skim-reading articles on the internet (or adding them to your ever-growing “read later” pile), our hope is that you will slow down to engage with Primer; grab a pen and a drink, pull up a chair, read, make notes, ponder, pray.

 And then discuss Primer with others.
 Study it with your elders or church leadership team, your ministers’ fraternal or homegroup leaders.
 Invite a group of potential leaders in your church to get together and read an article at a time.
 On this website you’ll find additional resources on this website to help fuel discussions and application.

 To make sure you don’t miss future issues and resources subscribe to our quarterly email.

-Primer is produced by the Fellowship of Independent Evangelical Churches (FIEC); a family of churches in Britain, working together to go and make disciples of Jesus Christ in every community.
+Primer is produced by the Fellowship of Independent Evangelical Churches (FIEC); a family of Independent churches, working together to reach Britain for Christ.
 Find out more at fiec.org.uk